hypernumbers/learn_elisp_the_hard_way/rsts/lesson-2-1.rst

 Now put the cursor at the **end** of the expression and type ``Control-x Control-e``

-:Result: In the window nothing will change by the value is now placed in the *minibuffer* ``(+ 1.0e+3 2.0-2)``
+:Result: In the window nothing will change by the value is now placed in the *minibuffer* ``1000.02``

-You can express floating point numbers is scientific notation
+You can express floating point numbers in scientific notation

 ---------------------
 What You Have Learned